JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 That so you can be absolutely sure the recruiter understands that this number is no longer negotiable.

-{% include drip_forms/salary-negotiation-email-templates-content-upgrade.html template-description=" including the template to counter offer with your minimum acceptable salary" %}
+{% include drip_forms/salary-negotiation-email-templates-content-upgrade.html template-description="the template to counter offer with your minimum acceptable salary" %}

 ### <a name="counter-other-offers-template" class="below-nav">Counter offering and letting the company know you are considering other offers